pkundu4c/nimo-markdown-cv/index.md

 -->

 ## [About Me](#about-me)
-I am a a leader in the field of computational psychiatry and pioneer in the use of high- and ultra-high-field MRI (3T-11.7T) to study the activity of neural circuits in human neuropsychiatric disease.
+I am a leader in the field of computational psychiatry and pioneer in the use of high- and ultra-high-field MRI (3T-11.7T) to study the activity of neural circuits in human neuropsychiatric disease.
 I am also Head of Ecosystem and Principal Scientist at Hyperfine Research, where I make fundamental contributions to methods of data acqusition and image reconstruction for ultra-low field permanent-magnet (64mT) bedside MRI.
 Before joining Hyperfine, my group and I raised approximately $14,000,000 in NIH funding for our laboratory at the Icahn School of Medicine at Mount Sinai.
 I also contribute scholarship in the field of philosophy of mind.
 My work has been referenced about 1,800 times in scientific literature (since 2015).

 ## [Notable Scholarship](#notable-scholarship)
 - Morris, L. S.; Tan, A.; Smith, D. A; Grehl, M.; Han-Huang, K.; Naidich, T.; Charney, D. S.; Balchandani, P.; Murrough, J. W.; **Kundu, P.** "Sub-millimeter variation in human locus coeruleus is associated with dimensional measures of psychopathology: An in vivo ultra-high field 7-Tesla MRI study." ***NeuroImage: Clinical.
 2020.***